tc39/test262/CONTRIBUTING.md

 This means the test is expected to throw an error of the given type.
 If no error is thrown, a test failure is reported.

 - **type**- If an error is thrown, it is implicitly converted to a string.
 In order for the test to pass, this value must match the name of the error constructor.
 - **phase** - Negative tests whose **phase** value is "parse" must produce the specified error prior to executing code.
+The value "resolution" indicates that the error is expected to result while performing ES2015 module resolution.
 The value "runtime" dictates that the error is expected to be produced as a result of executing the test code.

 For best practices on how to use the negative tag please see [Handling Errors and Negative Test Cases](#handling-errors-and-negative-test-cases), below.